 Today we’ll show you how to make one of the most famous Italian dish of the 80s: Penne alla Vodka with bacon.
 It is a first course of pasta topped with Vodka Sauce, made with bacon, vodka, tomatoes, onion and heavy cream.

 Penne alla Vodka was the celebratory dish of World Pasta Day 2016 which was celebrated in Moscow on October 25.
 Nowadays this recipe is considered out of fashion in Italy, but Italian pasta makers of the Associazione delle Industrie del Dolce e della Pasta Italiane (AIDEPI) have decided to retrieve the recipe in this occasion.

 According to Aidepi- reads a note- the plate establishes the closeness between two worlds and their culinary cultures.
 It tells the story of a spontaneous exchange, which combines Pasta, icon of the Italian cuisine, with Vodka, one of the symbols of Russia.

 Are you ready to cook Penne alla Vodka classic recipe?
 Let’s start then!

 Penne alla Vodka Classic Recipe

-- 350 g (12 oz)- penne
+- 350 g (12 oz) of penne pasta

-- 200 g (7 oz) – bacon
+- 200 g (7 oz) of bacon

-- 200 g (7 oz) – heavy cream
+- 200 g (7 oz) of heavy cream

 - coarse and fine salt